Kevin-Burch/MS_Fintech_Published_Assignments/README.md

    The program itself calculates the payroll for a population of employees in a payroll cycle.
 The program has a broad scope, and can apply to most businesses opporated in the United States of America.

    	The program makes some assumptions, such as:
-      1) this payroll is the only source of W4 income for each employee *This program does not account for additional W4 employment *This program does not account for additional withholdings income
+   	   1) This payroll is the only source of W4 income for each employee *This program does not account for additional W4 employment *This program does not account for additional withholdings income
-      2) the federal minimum wage is still $7.50/hr
+         2) the federal minimum wage is still $7.50/hr;
          3) the program does not consider overtime or holiday pay rates
          4) hourly employees grossing >=$250K annually will be converted to salary
          5) utilizes 2022 tax brackets

    As the program iterates, a individual contributor will manually input the following employee payroll data fields: